dsbowen/hemlock/docs_md/tutorial/deploy.md

 In the previous part of the tutorial, you learned how to debug your app with hemlock's custom debugging tool.

-In this part of the tutorial, you'll learn how to deploy your application (i.e. put it on the web).
+In this part of the tutorial, you'll learn how to deploy your application (a.k.a. put it into production or put it on the web).

 ## Setup